310mc/https-310mc.github.io-tl/source/_posts/idol_story/chiaki_1.md

 …Hm?
 The office’s door opens with a card, so I wouldn’t be able to open it if I do it the normal way?

 Oh, so *that’s* what it was!
-Fuhaha, I must still be half-asleep — I completely forgot about that!
+Fuhaha, I must still be half-asleep—I completely forgot about that!

 Ohh, would you look at that!
 It opened immediately with the key card!
 Thank you, you really saved me there!